PatrykGalwa/Asterisk-queue-with-change-position-implementation/README.md

 Implementation includes CLI command "queue position caller" and manager action "QueueChangePositionCaller".

 To use it, download the newest LTS version of Asterisk (now is 16-16/09/2020).
 Unzip it in working directory.
 Enter into asterisk-{version}/apps and paste app_queue.c into it.
-Build asterisk (make make install) and reload asterisk.
+Build (make make install) and reload asterisk.

 That's it!
 Your own queue with changing position is now yours!